pip-services4/pip-services4-node/pip-services4-observability-node/README.md

 This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-The Observe module contains observability component definitions that can be used to build applications and services.
+The Observability module contains observability component definitions that can be used to build applications and services.

 The module contains the following packages:
 - **Count** - performance counters